BitbossIO/keyring/README.md

 ```

 ### Set the “to” address
 The address value should be in the standard address format, passed in as a string.
-Also include the amount of crypto being sent to that address
+Also include the amount of crypto being sent to that address.
 ```
 tx.to(address, satoshis);
 ```